mrmilu/engineering_proposals/good_practices/front_end_error_handling/README.md

 The ideal error object should have the following structure[^1]:

-[^1]: Typescript will just as a prototyping language in this proposal.
+[^1]: Typescript will just be used as a prototyping language in this proposal.

 ```typescript
 type ErrorType = 'internal' | 'external';